leapwork/TestRail-plugin/README.md

  - Create your own Testrun with the reuired testcases in Testrail
  - Execute the testrun automatically from Testrail.
  - The automatic test execution will be done on the Leapwoprk
- - Tje test results of automatic execution will be posted on Testrail.
+ - The test results of your test execution will be posted on Testrail.

 # Installing
 - Put files leapwork.php and TestRailsCMD.jar to TestRail root folder - the same folder where you can find index.php